wlieurance/lleiadb/README.md

 Rscript import.R --key some_unique_code --desc "My Project YYYY-YYYY" database_name database_user /path/to/source_database
 ```

+See `help(import.to.post)` for R command line help.

 Currently, a variety of formats are allowed for **source_database**, including MS Access (.mdb, .accdb), ESRI File Geodatabase (.gdb), or SQLite/SpatialLite (.sqlite, .db) databases.
 Tables that are present in all three schema (dima, lmf, eco) will be scanned for in the **source_database** and data in matching fields will be imported to the relevant table in LLEIA.

 ### Exporting Data
-Schema exporting to an SQLite/SpatiaLite database is accomplished through the *export.R* script.
+Schema exporting to an SQLite/SpatiaLite database is accomplished through the *export.R* script or directly in R via the *post.to.sqlite* function.
 The command line arguments and options which this script can accept can be seen by running:
 ```
 Rscript export.R -h
 ```